US, EU to 'immediately resolve' steel, aluminum tariffs: Mnuchin

-The United States and the European Union will "immediately resolve" their dispute over US steel and aluminum tariffs and subsequent EU counter-measures, US Treasury Secretary Steven Mnuchin said Thursday, as the two sides work to defuse a costly trade row.
+The US truce with the European Union will "immediately resolve" the US steel and aluminum tariffs and the EU retaliation at the center of the costly trade row, US Treasury Secretary Steven Mnuchin said Thursday.

-But US President Donald Trump and European Commission chief Jean-Claude Juncker announced a truce in their trade war after White House talks on Wednesday.
+But the details of the ceasefire brokered by US President Donald Trump and European Commission chief Jean-Claude Juncker at the White House on Wednesday remain unclear and subject of differing interpretations.

-The agreement was short on details, but Mnuchin made clear the primary source of the aggravation would be addressed.
+Mnuchin made clear the primary source of the aggravation would be addressed "very quickly."

 Brussels had hit back at the US over the metals tariffs by imposing duties on more than $3 billion of US goods, including blue jeans, bourbon and motorcycles, as well as orange juice, rice and corn.

-Mnuchin also confirmed that the US would not impose threatened auto tariffs on European cars while negotiations were still ongoing.
-That would head off another round of EU tariffs threatened on $20 billion in US exports.
+Mnuchin also confirmed that the US would not impose threatened auto tariffs -- which would hurt dominant German carmakers -- while negotiations are ongoing.
+That would head off the threat of another round of EU tariffs on $20 billion in US exports.

 "Phase one will be to immediately resolve those issues so there will be no tariffs in either direction," Mnuchin said.

-The talks with Juncker seemed a resounding victory for Trump and his confrontational trade strategy, as Washington appears to have conceded little.
+The US declared a resounding victory for Trump and his confrontational stance, as Washington appears to have conceded little.

+"If we hadn't had steel and aluminum tariffs, we never would have gotten to the point we are now," Commerce Secretary Wilbur Ross told reporters.
+"This is a real vindication of the president's trade policy."

-On Wednesday, the pair agreed to "launch a new phase" in the relationship and "to work together towards zero tariffs, zero non-tariff barriers, and zero subsidies on non-auto industrial goods," Trump said.
+The United States and the EU account for about $1 trillion in transatlantic trade, and on Wednesday, the leaders agreed to "launch a new phase" in the relationship and "work together towards zero tariffs, zero non-tariff barriers, and zero subsidies on non-auto industrial goods," Trump said.

-In addition, the EU has made a commitment to buy US soybeans and natural gas.
+Trump said the EU made a commitment to buy more US soybeans and natural gas, but a European official disputed that characterization.

+The joint statement said Brussels and Washington would "work to reduce barriers and increase trade" in a range of products including soybeans, and that the EU "wants to import more liquefied natural gas (LNG) from the United States."

+But an EU official said it will be up to the markets to decide whether to buy more US goods.
+"We are not going to turn into a Soviet style economy."

-He however warned it was too soon to "assess the actual content."
+He warned, however, it was too soon to "assess the actual content."

-But France quickly spoke out in anger, with Finance Minister Bruno Le Maire demanding "clarifications" over the agreed measures.
+But French Finance Minister Bruno Le Maire angrily demanded "clarifications" over the agreed measures.

 Trump also won a commitment from Juncker to work together to reform the World Trade Organization to address some of his complaints about China on theft of US technology, the behavior of state-owned enterprises, and overcapacity in steel.